tjrobinson/tjrobinson.net/content/blog/2019-04-28-a-gitignore-file-for-excluding-rider-idea-directories-except-runconfigurations.md

 ---
-title: "A .gitignore file for excluding Rider (.idea) directories, except runConfigurations"
+title: A .gitignore file for excluding Rider (.idea) directories, except runConfigurations
-date: "2019-04-28"
+date: 2019-04-28
 author: Tom Robinson
 layout: post
+tags:
+  - git
 ---

 This was suprisingly tricky to set up so I thought it would be good to share.